From tour guide to museum attendant, the Certificate III in Tourism can take you places so you can, in turn, take others.

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-Students are encouraged to attend all face-to-face sessions and participate in any extra activities, including webinars, excursion major events off and on campus, which may include nights and weekends.
+You are encouraged to attend all face-to-face sessions and participate in any extra activities, including webinars, excursion major events off & on campus, which may include nights and weekends.

 Where to From Here